 In the midst of an unprecedented level of controversy and activism on college campuses across the United States, the University of California Irvine (UCI) created the National Center for Free Speech and Civic Engagement (the Center) to serve as a leading researcher and facilitator of critical free speech issues.
-Recognizing the need for thoughtful, constructive dialogue around the First Amendment and its impact on campus, the press, the Internet and beyond, the Center enlisted the Glen Echo Group to brand, organize, publicize and execute its inaugural conference on Free Speech on Campus in the spring of 2019.
+Recognizing the need for thoughtful, constructive dialogue around the First Amendment and its impact on campus, the press, the Internet and beyond, the Center enlisted the Glen Echo Group to brand, organize, publicize and execute its inaugural conference on campus free speech in the spring of 2019.

 The conference, #SpeechMatters: The Future of Free Expression on Campus, emphasized the pervasiveness of speech in every aspect of our lives and our democracy.
 We designed and developed the event to achieve two primary objectives: 1) to establish the Center as the go-to organization on all things free speech; and, 2) to convene press, policymakers, advocates and students to engage on issues of free expression and civic engagement in order to set the stage for future UCI research and advocacy, collaboration and continued dialogue.